-Services that are covered for you What you must pay when you get these services Emergency services outside the United States are covered. \$95 copay for emergency services outside the United States.
-The worldwide emergency room cost share is not waived if you are admitted for inpatient hospital care.
-You are covered for up to \$50,000 every year for emergency or urgently needed services outside the United States.
-Health and wellness education programs Nurse Advice Line Toll-free telephonic coaching and nurse advice from trained clinicians.
-The nurse advice line is available 24 hours a day, 7 days a week for assistance with health-related questions.
-You can reach the nurse advice line via the phone number on your member ID card, or by calling Member Services for transfer to the nurse advice line. \$0 copay for the nurse advice line.
-Fitness Benefit Our plan provides a membership to a flexible fitness program with monthly credits to use on a variety of larger gyms or local fitness studios. \$0 copay for the fitness benefit.
+Services that are covered for you What you must pay when you get these services Fitness benefit \$0 copay for the fitness benefit.
+Our plan provides a membership to a flexible fitness program with monthly credits to use on a variety of larger gyms or local fitness studios.
 You will have 32 credits each month to utilize.
 Credits can be used to cover a monthly gym membership with unlimited visits and/or fitness studio classes, at-home fitness boxes and fitness videos.
 Any unused credits from the monthly allotment do not carry over to the next month.
 For more information regarding the fitness membership, please call Member Services or visit our website at www.wellcare.com/ healthnetCA .

-Services that are covered for you What you must pay when you get these services Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$15 copay for each Medicare-covered hearing exam.
-Referral may be required.
+Hearing services \$15 copay for each Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+Medicare-covered hearing exam.
 Prior Authorization may be required.
-Our plan also covers the following supplemental (i.e., routine) hearing services: Supplemental (i.e., routine) hearing services: 1 routine hearing exam every year. \$0 copay for 1 routine hearing exam every year.
-Referral may be required.
+Our plan also covers the following supplemental (i.e., routine) hearing services: Supplemental (i.e., routine) hearing services: • 1 routine hearing exam every year. \$0 copay for 1 routine hearing exam every year.
 Prior Authorization may be required.
 1 hearing aid fitting and evaluation every year. \$0 copay for 1 hearing aid fitting and evaluation every year.
-Referral may be required.
 Prior Authorization may be required.
-Routine hearing services must be received from a participating provider in order to be covered by the plan.
-For more information on your hearing vendor contact information and benefits, please call Member Services or visit us on our website at www.wellcare.com/healthnetCA HIV screening There is no coinsurance, copayment, or deductible for members eligible for For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: • One screening exam every 12 months Medicare-covered preventive HIV screening.
-For women who are pregnant, we cover: • Up to three screening exams during a pregnancy